wbagais/DAND_projects/README.md

 ## project #3: (python)
 Analyze A/B Test Results
 This project is divided into 3 sections:
-Part I - Probability
+* Part I: Probability
-Part II - A/B Test
+* Part II: A/B Test
-Part III - A regression approach
+* Part III: A regression approach

 ## project #4: (python)
 Test a Perceptual Phenomenon